Sleep Hygiene Dos and Don’ts

 Sleep doesn’t begin and end in bed.
 Our decisions throughout the day have the ability to affect our sleep later in the night.
 Everything from the food we eat to the activities we participate in can affect our sleepiness at snoozing time.
-Examine this list of Do’s and Don’ts that foster better night’s sleep.
+Sleep hygiene continues to be an area of interest for patients and clinicians.
+This “practice” or “routine” prior sleep can make a positive impact.
+Examine this list of sleep hygiene dos and don’ts that foster better night’s sleep.

 - It’s best to go to bed and wake up at the same time each day.
 This allows your brain to predict behavior and cue your body to wind-down or wake-up.